WVUHPC/GPUs-in-Scientific-Applications/_episodes/02-paradigms.md

 ~~~
 {: .language-c}

-Here we have a conditional, for small arrays we will print the entire set of arrays, X, A, B and C as 4 columns of text on the screen.
+Here we have a conditional, for small arrays we will print the entire set of arrays, X, A, B, and C as 4 columns of text on the screen.
 For larger arrays only the last 10 elements are shown.

-Notice how to indicate the format of the numbers that will be shown on screen.
+Notice how to indicate the format of the numbers that will be shown on the screen.
 The string `%9.5f` means that each number will have 9 characters to display with 5 of them being decimals.
-The character `f` means that the content of an floating point number will be shown.
-Other indicators are `f` for floats, `d` for integers and `s` for strings.
+The character `f` means that the content of a floating point number will be shown.
+Other indicators are `f` for floats, `d` for integers, and `s` for strings.

 The next lines deallocate the memory used for the 4 arrays.
 Every program in written in C should return an integer at the end, with 0 meaning a successful completion of the program.
 Any other return value can be interpreted as some sort of failure.

-To compile the code execute:
+To compile the code, execute:

 ~~~
 $> nvc daxpy_serial.c